-Karns Valley Business Park (KVBP) has been developed to provide Knox County with an inventory of business property which is vital to attracting new companies to the area and aiding in the growth of existing companies.
-This Business Park will support the economic development of the Knoxville region, and will result in the creation of new jobs and capital investment within Knox County.
+Midway Business Park (MBP) has been developed to provide Knox County with an inventory of business property which is vital to attracting new companies to the area and aiding in the growth of existing companies.
+This Business Park will serve as an economic driver for the entire Knoxville region for many years to come, and will result in the creation of new jobs and capital investment within Knox County.

-KVBP has been developed to be an attractive and employee focused business park that will aid in the recruitment of both employers and employees to Knox County.
-KVBP will include amenities such as paved walking trails for recreation and exercise for use by Business Park employees and nearby residents.
+In addition to MBP's locational advantages, such as direct access to the interstate and being adjacent to a Tennessee Valley Authority electrical switching station and a Knoxville Utilities Board electrical in-feed and substation, MBP has been developed to be an exceptionally attractive and employee focused business park that will aid in the recruitment of both employers and employees to Knox County.
+MBP includes amenities such as paved and natural surface walking trails for recreation and exercise, as well as a covered shelter and lawn areas for use by Business Park employees and nearby residents.
 Business Park development standards and guidelines will ensure superb quality in building and site design with plentiful amounts of landscaping throughout.